brianyamasaki/get-that-job/docs/src/cover-letter/index.md

 - You can refer to items in your resume very briefly

 ## Similar to your resume
-- Use keywords to get past the text scanning
+- Use keywords to get past the text scanning when submitting through an online jobs website
-- Make sure your letter [gets to the point quickly and is readable](/common-ideas/recruiters-are-busy)
+- Make sure your letter [gets to the point quickly and is easily readable](/common-ideas/recruiters-are-busy)